Chainso/chanzobryan.com/projects/terramystica-rl.md

 ### Beyond Chess: The N-Player Challenge

-I often think of game theory through the lens of the [Minimax](https://en.wikipedia.org/wiki/Minimax) algorithm, where if I win, you lose.
-This holds true for 2-player zero-sum games like Chess.
+Game theory is often thought of through the lens of the [Minimax](https://en.wikipedia.org/wiki/Minimax) algorithm, where if one player wins, another loses.
+This holds true for 2-player [zero-sum games](https://en.wikipedia.org/wiki/Zero-sum_game) like Chess.
 But Terra Mystica is usually played with 3 to 5 players, and that changes the theoretical landscape entirely.

-In an N-player setting, the standard "my gain is your loss" assumption breaks down.
+In an N-player setting, the standard "your loss is my gain" assumption breaks down.
 A move that hurts the leader might benefit a third party more than the actor.
 This introduces complex dynamics:

 *   **The Multiplayer Zero-Sum Problem**: Traditional algorithms like AlphaZero are optimized for binary outcomes.
 Adapting them to handle the relative value of actions in a group setting is a significant open challenge.
 *   **[Kingmaking](https://en.wikipedia.org/wiki/Kingmaker_scenario)**: Agents must learn to navigate scenarios where a losing player's actions effectively decide the winner among the remaining contenders.
 This is a common phenomenon in multiplayer board games that is theoretically distinct from optimal play in 2-player settings.